stefanangrick/BIS/README.md

 ## Example usage

-To import data, first load the package.
+To start using the package, load it into your R session.

 ``` r
 library("BIS")
 ```

-Next, run the `get_datasets()` function to obtain a list of available data sets.
+Next, retrieve a list of available data sets using the `get_datasets()` function.

 ``` r
 ds <- get_datasets()